-ECON 503: Economic Analysis for Business Policy

-ACCT 800: Financial Reporting and Analysis

-BUAD 831: Operations Management and Management Science

-FINC 850: Financial Management BUAD 870: Managing Human Capital BUAD 880: Marketing Management
+- ECON 503: Economic Analysis for Business Policy - ACCT 800: Financial Reporting and Analysis - BUAD 831: Operations Management and Management Science - FINC 850: Financial Management BLIAD 870: Managing Human Cani - BUAD 870: Managing Human Capital BUAD 880: Marketing Management

-Students in the M.B.A. programs (part-time and full-time) may waive up to 12 of the 18 above core credit hours if they have completed two applicable courses in that subject area at the undergraduate level at an AACSB-accredited institution, during the last five years, with grades of B or better in each course and one of those two undergraduate courses is at the intermediate level.
-The students entering the M.B.A. program with a BSBA or equivalent degree from an AACSB-accredited school may substitute additional elective coursework or Core Update seminars for the remaining 6 required hours Thus, the students on this faster track will need to take a minimum of 36 credit hours instead of 48 hours.
-Course waivers are not allowed in the E.M.B.A. program
+The students in the MBA programs (part-time and full-time) may waive up to 12 of the 18 above core credit hours if they have completed two applicable courses in that subject area at the undergraduate level at an AACSB-accredited institution, during the last five years, with grades of B or better in each course and one of those two undergraduate courses is at the intermediate level.
+The students entering the MBA program with a BSBA or equivalent degree from an AACSB-accredited school may substitute additional elective coursework or Core Update seminars for the remaining 6 required hours Thus, the students on this faster track will need to take a minimum of 36 credit hours instead of 48 hours.
+Course waivers are not allowed in the EMBA program.